mtlynch/mtlynch.io/content/notes/nix-git-bash-shell/index.md

 ## Setting up git prompts in my terminal

-I wanted to customize my terminal shell to include git status, but it wasn't obvious how.
+I wanted to customize my terminal shell to include my git status, but it wasn't obvious how.
 Apparently, I needed a file called `git-prompt.sh`, but it wasn't available in my Debian install with git 2.30.2:

 ```bash
 $ find / -name 'git-prompt.sh' -type f -print